Best Practices for Community Partner Compensation (CEACR)

 - Co-create institutional best practices to routinize mutually beneficial procedures for the community and your organization.

-- Keep the project moving forward with prompt action while adhering to institutional policies and project timeline.
+- Keep the project moving forward with prompt action while adhering to institutional policies and project timelines.

 - Appoint an ombudsperson to alleviate any administrative burden on community partners.

-- Mitigate financial burden/risk for academic or research institution and community partners.
+- Mitigate financial burden or risks for academic or research institution and community partners.

 - Analyze examples of other institutional processes.